If At First You Don't Succeed: Test Time Re-ranking for Zero-shot, Cross-domain Retrieval: Conclusions

 \section{Conclusions}

-We propose both a novel train time method and test time method for retrieval tasks across different domains.
-We showcase the success of our method within the zero-shot sketch-based image retrieval task while emphasising the versatility of our method within the ablation studies.
-We utilise cross-attention within the model to present a method of knowledge distillation that does not require a pretrained model with its inherent bias.
-During test time we showcase how a non-cluster based re-ranking method can exploit semantic relationships within-domain to improve cross-domain ranking.
-We observe our model being competitive against ZS-SBIR baselines across multiple datasets with all mAP@all metrics being beaten by a significant margin.
-With regards to future work, the information within patches of the model output could be leveraged to have more specific feature space relationships between images rather than only comparing spatially averaged features.
-This could allow for a better semantic understanding of what elements of an image are important for representing the category of the image.
+We propose a novel test time method for retrieval tasks across different domains.
+We focus our evaluation on ZS-SBIR while emphasising the domain-agnostic versatility our approach allows for, demonstrated through our comprehensive ablation studies.
+By unifying a ViT model and zero-shot retrieval losses, we train a high-performing model to act as our baseline.
+During testing, we illustrate how our re-ranking approach exploits within-domain semantic relationships to enhance cross-domain ranking.
+Our approach achieves state-of-the-art performance against ZS-SBIR and re-ranking baselines across multiple datasets, surpassing many mAP@all metrics by a significant margin.
+Moreover, we show the model-agnostic nature of the re-ranking, enhancing the retrieval success of the SAKE and ACNet models.
+A promising extension would be to leverage information within model output patches to establish more specific feature space relationships between images, enabling a finer semantic understanding of the category representation.

 { }